Playtest: Other games

 The playtest concept has been carried over into a full-fledged sport.
 Jim Foster, inventor and founder of the Arena Football League, tested his concept of indoor football in a special one-time game in 1986.
 This game was organized at the behest of NBC in order to test the viability of the game's concept.
 The Rockford Metros and the Chicago Politicians played the game in Rockford, Illinois.
 The test proved successful, and four teams began the league's first season the following year.

 Disadvantages

-The most dangerous risks with playtesting is that the playtest version of the game could be released over the internet, particularly if it is a video game or something presented in an electronic format.
-There are ways to prevent this; for example, requiring all players to log-on to the game's servers before it will launch, or implementing other forms of DRM.
+The most dangerous risks with playtesting is that the playtest version of the game could be released over the internet beyond the constraints of what the publisher intended, particularly if it is a video game or something presented in an electronic format.
+There are ways to prevent this; for example, requiring all players to log in to the game's servers before it will launch, or implementing other forms of DRM.

 Even if the game itself is not leaked, details regarding its gameplay still may be.
 It is likely that over the course of an open playtest, even one where testers signed NDAs, that some details will be leaked onto the web.
 This is a major risk for companies wishing to preserve secrecy, particularly in nations where there are no way to prevent leaks from occurring.